hakuhodo-technologies/scope-rl/docs/documentation/subpackages/rtbgym_about.rst

         obs, reward, done, truncated, info = env.step(action)

 Note that while we use :doc:`SCOPE-RL </documentation/index>>` and `d3rlpy <https://github.com/takuseno/d3rlpy>`_ here,
-RTBGym is compatible with any other libraries that is compatible to the `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.
+RTBGym is compatible with any other libraries that is compatible with the `OpenAI Gym <https://github.com/openai/gym>`_ and `Gymnasium <https://github.com/Farama-Foundation/Gymnasium>`_ interface.

 Customized RTBEnv